oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

       - Indicates that the configuration provider is Azure App Configuration.
       - Required
     * - <appconfigname>
       - The URL of the Azure App Configuration endpoint.
+The suffix ".azconfig.io" in the name is optional.
       - Required
     * - key=<prefix>
       - A key prefix to identify the connection.
 You can organize configuration information under a prefix as per application requirements.